Be sensitive and responsive to a person’s experience

 The Family Roadmap tool can be very useful to help parents and children understand the worries, the barriers a parent may face in parenting their children safely, what life would look like at its best and provides hope and goals for family members.
 Helping families to understand things they have done well and the strengths and resources they possess can be motivating and encouraging for parents and children alike.

 Be clear on your assessment

-When preparing to develop a case plan with any child or parent, have a solid understanding of the family’s Collaborative Assessment and Planning (CAP) tool, including the harms, worries, acts of protection and goals.
+When preparing to develop a case plan with any child or parent, have a solid understanding of the Collaborative Assessment and Planning Framework for the family, including the harms, worries, acts of protection and goals.
 Much of this information will have come from the family themselves and the document developed with the family.
 You cannot base your assessment off bias or assumptions.
 Prior to the case planning meeting, consider the following questions regarding your assessment of the child and family:

 - What does ‘safe enough’ mean for this child and family?

 - What level of change needs to occur, and by whom?

 - How can I articulate this to the family with confidence and reason in a way that is understandable?

 - How will a parent or child with disability (considering intellectual, cognitive and psychiatric disabilities) experience my intervention if I’m not clear on what needs to change, and why?

 - Do I have a vision on what the parents / safety and support network need to do in order to achieve safety for the child?